Understanding Adequate Maintenance Under Appendix FM

 The following categories remain subject to the adequate maintenance requirement:

-- Entry clearance or leave to remain as a partner whose partner is in receipt of a ‘specified benefit’;
+- Entry clearance or leave to remain as a partner or dependent child whose sponsor is in receipt of a ‘specified benefit’;

 - A parent applying for entry clearance or leave to remain as the parent of a child in the UK;